Justinjdaniel/Learn-Ethereum-Network-Administrator/README.md

   "difficulty": "0x10000",
   "contractSizeLimit": "24576",
   "alloc": {
+    "<pasteYourAccountAddressHere>": {
-    "<pasteYourAccountAddressHere>": { // make sure you have access to this account in metamask or any other wallet.
+      // Ensure you have access to this account in MetaMask or any other wallet.
+In MetaMask, go to the account details, copy the account address, and paste it here.
       "balance": "90000000000000000000000"
     }
   }